Japanese Motorcycle Brands

 Suzuki Logo

-One of the oldest Japanese brands, Suzuki, known today as a leading motorcycle brand, was founded in October 1909.
-Its founder Michio Suzuki established the Suzuki Loom Company, a successful loom manufacturer in Hamamatsu, Shizuoka.
-In 1952, the company manufactured a bicycle with a small motor for the convenience of its employees commuting to work.
-For the further development of this direction, a subsidy was allocated by the government of Japan.
-Within two years, the production was producing more than 6,000 pieces per month.
-From that moment on, the company changed its name to Suzuki Motor Co.
+One of the oldest Japanese brands, Suzuki, now a leading motorcycle manufacturer, was founded in October 1909.
+Its founder, Michio Suzuki, established the Suzuki Loom Company in Hamamatsu, Shizuoka, and successfully produced looms.
+In 1952, the company produced a bicycle with a small motor to make commuting to work easier for its employees.
+The Japanese government provided a subsidy to further develop this line of business.
+Over the past two years, more than 6,000 pieces have been produced each month.
+Since then, the company changed its name to Suzuki Motor Co.

-The company emblem, which has existed for over 60 years unchanged, includes two main colors revered in Japanese culture – red, aka, which is filled with the stylized first letter of the brand name “S,” symbolizing passion, integrity, and adherence to tradition, and blue – “ao” denoting perfection, greatness, and universal accessibility.
-It carries the brand name located to the right of the sign.
-The logo is simple, easy to remember, and laconic.
-On motorcycles, the emblem is in metallic silver.
+The emblem of the company, which has existed unchanged for more than 60 years, includes two main colors revered in Japanese culture – red, the same, filled with a stylized first letter of the brand name “S,” symbolizing passion, honesty, and loyalty to tradition, and blue “ao,” denoting perfection, greatness, and universal accessibility.
+The brand name is located to the right of the sign.
+The emblem is simple, easy to remember, and concise.
+The emblem is made of silver on motorcycles.

 Kawasaki